matejmusap/TracksApp/README.md

 "# TracksApp"

-Simple express app woth three routes
+Simple express app with three routes

-To run it locally first clone repo to your machine -- "git clone https://github.com/matejmusap/TracksApp.git" Run "npm install" to install dependencies.
+To run it locally first clone repo to your machine -- "git clone https://github.com/matejmusap/TracksApp.git"

+Run "npm install" to install dependencies.

 Run command "npm run start" or "node index.js".

 If you not set port as enviromental variable, default port is 3000.

 Visit http://localhost:3000/ orhttp://localhost:yourport/ and you will be redirected.